 Supply And Demand

-For the most part, Sports Affiliates will tell you that their goal is to get even action on both sides of a
+For the most part, sportsbooks will tell you that their goal is to get even action on both sides of a

 - Green Bay Packers -10.5